Named Tags Overview

 NCache supports Named Tags in queries.

-Following table shows the comparison between the functionalities of groups, tags and Named Tags.
+The following table shows the comparison between the functionalities of Groups, Tags, and Named Tags.